element-hq/element-web/CONTRIBUTING.md

 3. Merge the first PR using a merge commit otherwise your stacked PR will need a rebase.
 Github will automatically adjust the base branch of your other PR to be develop.

 [1]: https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md

+# Decoding Stack Traces

+Element Web has crashed and given you an obfuscated stack trace?
+Don't panic: use the [Decoder Ring](https://app.element.io/decoder-ring/) (or /decoder-ring/ on any Element Web deploy).
+It is somewhat of a manual process, but it should tell you what lines the stack trace corresponds to from the source maps.